-From time to time Canadian securities commissions may impose administrative penalties against registrants or registered entities where filing requirements are not met within required time frames.
-To the knowledge of the Bank, no such administrative penalties were imposed against the Bank in fiscal 2010.
-On November 10, 2010, the Ontario Securities Commission (the "Commission") approved a settlement agreement between BMO Nesbitt Burns Inc. ("BMONB"), a subsidiary of the Bank, and Staff of the Commission, whereby BMONB agreed to pay \$3 million plus costs in the amount of \$0.3 million.
-The settlement agreement was in connection with BMONB's due diligence investigations as lead underwriter in the 2005 initial public offering of securities of FMF Capital Group Ltd.
+On November 10, 2010, the Ontario Securities Commission (the "Commission") approved a Settlement Agreement between BMO Nesbitt Burns Inc. ("BMONB"), a subsidiary of the Bank, and Staff of the Commission, whereby BMONB agreed to pay \$3 million plus costs in the amount of \$0.3 million.
+The Settlement Agreement was in connection with BMONB's role as lead underwriter in the 2005 initial public offering of securities of FMF Capital Group Ltd. (the "IPO").
+For the purposes of the settlement, BMONB admitted that at times BMONB conducted due diligence for the IPO in a manner that did not comply with reasonable underwriting practices.
+In particular, BMONB admitted that it, or its agents, should have made further inquiries on issues that it had identified and should have consulted more broadly on the results of its inquiries.
+The Settlement Agreement is available on the website of the Commission.